Terminal/Discord_Fork/.github/ISSUE_TEMPLATE/bot-issue.md

 ---
 name: Bot Issue
-about: Describe this issue template's purpose here.
+about: Bring up an issue on bots listed on Discord_Fork
 ---

 <!--